rolfsimoes/snic/README.md

 Bug reports, feature requests, and pull requests are welcome in the [issue tracker](https://github.com/rolfsimoes/snic/issues).
+When proposing changes:

-When proposing changes, please run `R CMD check` locally to ensure the package remains stable.
+- Run `R CMD check` or `devtools::check()` to keep the package stable.
+- Re-knit `README.Rmd` if you touch code chunks so plots stay in sync.
+- Mention whether raster dependencies (`terra`, `magick`) were available when reproducing a bug, as it affects plotting and animation paths.